vineet-cyberkan/typeScript/README.md

 'npm install -g typescript' this will install typescript globally 'tsc -v' to check version of typescript on your machine

+e.g create a file with main.ts

+	+++++++ content of file start +++++++

+	let msg = 'hello world';
+	console.log(msg);

+	+++++++ content of file end +++++++

+to compile this down using typescript compiler

+command to compile the file
+'tsc main.ts' you can ignore file extension eg. 'tsc main'

+'node ch01/main'    // to test the file you don't need a browser you can test it in terminal hello world  // file output

+above mentioned is very first typescript program

+A module has own scopes whereas script share the global scope. main.ts is being treated as a script rather than a module untill you add  import or export statement typescript treats this file as a module instead of a script. so we will add export {} in the bigining of file. which export nothing.

+then main.ts will look like as

+	+++++++ content of file start +++++++

+	export {}

+	let msg = 'hello world';

+	console.log(msg);

+	+++++++ content of file end +++++++

+## automatic recompile typescript file
+:- in addition to our workflow here would be to automatically recompile the typescript file whenever there is any change in file.
+We can do that by using watch option of the typescript compiler.
+'tsc <filename> --watch'

+after running above mentioned command when ever you save the change to the file it will automatically compile the file

+this was overview of typescript how typescript works.
+As you can see you have a typescript file which get transpiled to a javascript file which is then used in your application

+Let's now focus on the various concepts that javascript brings to the Table

 ## variable declarations